montecarlito/PSquickref/README.md

-# This repo is a bulk collection of artifacts and exercises along the way.
+# This repo is a bulk collection of PowerShell artifacts and exercises along the way.